au en false false

 This opportunity is not easy to access.
 Investing in some China A-shares is no simple feat and only a handful of Australian institutional investors, including VanEck, have a Renminbi Qualified Foreign Institutional Investor (RQFII) license enabling it to invest directly in all A-shares.

-The VanEck Vectors China New Economy ETF (ASX: CNEW) gives investors easy access to China A-shares and the enormous potential growth opportunities in China’s New Economy sectors being:
+The VanEck China New Economy ETF (ASX: CNEW) gives investors easy access to China A-shares and the enormous potential growth opportunities in China’s New Economy sectors being:

 • Technology;